sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Status

-Use this option to display status information about the current WPR recording.
+The **Status** option displays status information about the current WPR recording.

 ### Syntax